FAQ¶

 - launch with

-traceml.final_summary()near the end of your script - log selected fields from the returned dict into W&B or MLflow
+traceml.summary()near the end of your script - log the returned flat dict into W&B or MLflow

 See: